01-edu/public/subjects/get-them-all/README.md

 - Write the body of the `getBonannoPisano` function, which targets the architect you're looking for, whose `id` is `BonannoPisano`.

+> From now on, don't forget to [**export**](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/export) all the expected functions, so that they can be imported to be tested

 ### Notions

 - [`getElementsByTagName()`](https://developer.mozilla.org/en-US/docs/Web/API/Document/getElementsByTagName)